FastyBird/devices-module/.docs/en/index.md

 ## Configuration

 This module is dependent on other Nette extensions.
-All this extensions have to enabled and configured in NEON configuration file.
+All this extensions have to be enabled and configured in NEON configuration file.

 Example configuration could be found [here](https://github.com/FastyBird/devices-module/blob/main/config/example.neon)